sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 ```

-Command to trigger: consistency-check route start [vrf Vrf1] [ ipv4|ipv6 ] [threshold 30] [auto-rectify]
+Command to trigger: consistency-check route start [vrf Vrf1] [ ipv4|ipv6 ]
-Command to abort: consistency-check route abort
+Command to abort: consistency-check route stop

 ```

-#### Example1: Start consistency-checker for route with default parameters
+#### Example1: Start consistency-checker for routes in specific vrf and address-family
-This will start the consistency checker routine for routes.
+This will start the consistency checker routine for IPv4 routes in vrf default .
-If no parameters are configured, the defaults as below will be used:
-- threshold : 30 seconds.
-- auto-rectify : false
 ```
-sonic# consistency-check route start
+sonic# consistency-check route start vrf default address-family ipv4
 ```

-#### Example2: Start consistency-checker for route with non-default parameters
+#### Example2: Start consistency-checker for routes in specific vrf and address-family
-This will start the consistency checker routine for routes with provided parameters.
+This will start the consistency checker routine for IPv6 routes in vrf default .
 ```
-sonic# consistency-check route start threshold 10 auto-rectify
+sonic# consistency-check route start vrf default address-family ipv6
 ```

 #### Example3: Start consistency-checker for routes in specific vrf and address-family
 This will start the consistency checker routine for IPv4 routes in vrf Vrf1 .
 ```
-sonic# consistency-check route start vrf Vrf1 ipv4
+sonic# consistency-check route start vrf Vrf1 address-family ipv4
 ```

 #### Example4: Stop consistency-checker for route
 This will display the current status and terminate the consistency checker routine for routes.
 ```
-sonic# consistency-check route abort
+sonic# consistency-check route stop
 ```

 ### 5.3 Show Commands